QubicRU/AI-Telegram-Assistant/README.md

 6. NFT-based game aNNa

-## аNNa Features and capabilities.
-The next stage in the bot's development:
+## Features and capabilities of aNNa.
+Detailed description:

 ## 1. Multilingual Support
 The AI engine is trained to respond quickly and provide relevant and accurate information in several languages.